Our members’ commitment to nonviolence takes many forms.

 We are part of the Drone Campaign Network, a group of organisations working in the UK to highlight the danger and growing use of armed drones.
 There’s most about this area of our work and how you can take part on our Drones page, including how to get involved with our craftivism project, the #DronesQuilt.

-Back in July, 472 MPs voted to replace Trident, and 117 voted against.
-This included all by one Scottish MP, Green MP Caroline Lucas, 47 Labour MPs and some from Sinn Fein and other parties.
+Back in July, parliament voted to replace Trident by 472 votes to 117.
+Those opposing included all by one Scottish MP, Green MP Caroline Lucas, 47 Labour MPs and some from Sinn Fein and other parties.
 A full list is at the bottom of this Guardian article.